 The AES-256 block cipher hasn't been cracked yet, but there have been various attempts against AES keys.
 The first key-recovery attack on full AES was published in 2011 by Andrey Bogdanov, Dmitry Khovratovich, and Christian Rechberger.
 They used the biclique attack, which is faster than a brute force attack by a factor of about four.
 However, it was a minor success.
 The 126-bit key is not widely used, as the lowest key in AES encryption contains 128 bits.

 And it would still take billions of years to brute force the 126-bit key to crack it.
 That’s why this attempt doesn't spell danger for information encrypted with the AES.
 There is no known practical attack that would allow someone to access AES-encrypted data if encryption is implemented correctly.

 How long will the AES last?

 According to NIST, no one can be sure how long the AES or any other cryptographic algorithm will remain secure.
 However, NIST's Data Encryption Standard (known as DES) was a US government standard for approximately 20 years before it became hackable.
 The AES supports significantly larger key sizes than what DES supports.
 Barring any attacks against AES that are faster than key exhaustion, and even with future advances in technology, AES has the potential to remain secure well beyond 20 years.

 Many skeptics would say that you don't need it as other encryption algorithms would do a good job too.
 However, no industry or service is immune to attacks.
 And services that store sensitive information, such as passwords or financial data, should not apply anything less than the recommended standard.

-Back when the NIST presented this standard to the public in 2001, they already expected that it would be widely adopted by the private sector.
+Back when the NIST presented this standard to the public in 2001, they already expected that the private sector would widely adopt it.
 They saw and still see it as a benefit to millions of consumers and businesses for protecting their sensitive information.